kernelci/kcidb-rest/README.md

 ### Manual Log Processing

-To manually process a log file through logspec:
+To manually process a log file through logspec without submitting it to the database, you can run:

 ```bash
 docker exec -it logspec-worker python /app/logspec_worker.py --spool-dir /app/spool --origins microsoft --dry-run